Houston-Public-Media/HPM-Weekly-Analytics/README.md

 ## Wishlist

-This project is a work in progress.

-- Adding checks so that any services that don't have credentials are skipped
 - Add options for other email/storage systems (currently only supports S3 and Amazon SES)
   - This one is contingent on demand